tangowithcode/tango_with_django_2/manuscript/chapter17-jquery.md

 	    Click me - I run on vanilla JavaScript!
 	</button>

 With this code in place, navigate to the about page in your browser.
 You should see a blue button underneath your image.
-Click it, and you will be greeted with a popup box with the message `You clicked the button using inline JavaScript.`.
+Click it, and you will be greeted with a popup box with the message `'You clicked the button using inline JavaScript.'`.
 What happens with this markup is we use the `onclick` attribute that is present for HTML elements -- and add some simple JavaScript code within it.
 This binds the code you provide to the event for when a user clicks on the element within the DOM -- in this case, the `button`.
 When the user clicks, the code is executed.
 [HTML has heaps of different attributes](https://www.w3schools.com/tags/ref_eventattributes.asp) used for assigning code to different events.

 However, is embedding code within a template a neat solution?
 We argue no. By incorporating code within your markup, you are adding code *inline.* This violates the principle of separation of concerns.
 Templates should contain presentational aspects only.
 Code should be placed in a separate location, such as the `rango-jquery.js` file.